Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 \cite{howard2022sequential} derive confidence sequences based on iid\ data for any prespecified quantile of an unknown probability distribution, improving on those derived by \cite{Darling/Robbins:1967b}.
-They also derive CSs for the entire cumulative distribution function (or quantile function), providing a time-uniform extension of the famous Dvoretzky-Kiefer-Wolfowitz inequality.
+They also derive CSs for the entire cumulative distribution function (or quantile function) of any arbitrary univariate random variable, proving a time-uniform extension of the famous Dvoretzky-Kiefer-Wolfowitz inequality.